coverclock/com-diag-diminuto/README.md

 the GNU compiler.
-In addition, it assumes a ```char``` is one octet so that ```sizeof()``` returns a ```size_t``` in octets, and that integer operations are performed using two's complement arithmetic; none of these is a given in C.
+In addition, it assumes a ```char``` is one octet so that ```sizeof()``` returns a ```size_t``` in octets, and that integer operations are performed using two's complement arithmetic; none of these is a given in C. It also assumes that character encoding is ASCII (applications may use other encodings, such as Unicode, as long as they keep it to themselves).

 For some projects over the years, I have ported Diminuto (as it existed at that time) to uClibc (a stripped down C library used by Buildroot),